annemackay/annemackay.github.io/_pages/research.md

 ## Publications

+15. A. MacKay and A. Ocejo (2022) "Portfolio optimization with a guaranteed minimum maturity benefit and risk-adjusted fees", *Methodology and Computing in Applied Probability*, 24, 1021-1049.

-14. I. R. Kouarfate, M. A. Kouritzin, A. MacKay (2021) "Explicit solution simulation method for the 3/2 model", to appear in *Advances in Probability and Mathematical Statistics*. [arXiv](https://arxiv.org/pdf/2009.09058.pdf)
+14. I. R. Kouarfate, M. A. Kouritzin, A. MacKay (2021) "Explicit solution simulation method for the 3/2 model", in *Advances in Probability and Mathematical Statistics*, edited by K. Glau, M. Scherer and R.Zagst, Birkhaüser, Springer, 209 - 223. [arXiv](https://arxiv.org/pdf/2009.09058.pdf) [Journal link](https://link.springer.com/chapter/10.1007/978-3-030-85325-9_8)

 13. M. A. Kouritzin, A. MacKay, N. Vellone-Scott (2020)"New Branching Filters With Explicit Negative Dependence" *IEEE Access* 8, 157306-157321, doi: 10.1109/ACCESS.2020.3019226.
 [Open access journal link](https://ieeexplore.ieee.org/document/9174988)